Bayke96/ror-ranking-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+RESTful based API created using Ruby on Rails to manage ranks in a defined structure.

+Tools used:

-* Ruby version
+* Ruby on Rails v5.2.3

-* System dependencies

-* Configuration
+* RubyGems

-* Database creation
+* Bundler

-* Database initialization
+* ActiveRecord

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL

-* ...
+* Puma HTTP Server